tedsteiner/OpenStreetMap.jl/docs/types.rst

         cycleway::String    # Cycleway classifier, if available
         bicycle::String     # Bicycle classifier, if available
         name::String        # Name, if available
-        nodes::Array{Int,1} # List of nodes
+        nodes::Vector{Int}  # List of nodes
     end

 "Segments" represent a subset of a highway, and can be used for faster route planning.
 They begin and end at highway intersections (see below).
 Segments can be extracted from a list of roads and intersections using "extractSegments()."

 .. code-block:: python

     type Segment
         node0::Int          # Source node ID
         node1::Int          # Target node ID
-        nodes::Array{Int,1} # List of nodes falling within node0 and node1
+        nodes::Vector{Int}  # List of nodes falling within node0 and node1
         class::Int          # Class of the segment
         parent::Int         # ID of parent highway
         oneway::Bool        # True if road is one-way